rackerlabs/docs-cloud-networks/api-docs/concepts/concepts-security-groups.rst

 -  act as a firewall for your cloud server instances.

--  can be applied to Rackspace Cloud Servers on Public and ServiceNet Neutron ports.
-They are not supported for Cloud Networks ports (Isolated Networks).
+-  can be applied to Rackspace Cloud Servers on Public, ServiceNet Neutron ports and Cloud Networks ports.

 -  can contain rules for both the inbound traffic, also known as ingress direction, and outbound traffic, or egress direction.